Velocidex/velociraptor-docs/content/vql_reference/plugin/pipe/_index.md

 ### Description

 A pipe allows plugins that use files to read data from a vql query.

+**NOTE: this is not the same as a windows named pipe**.

 This is needed to be able to use the "pipe" accessor.

 ### Example